pryv/dev-site/source/faq-api.md

 ### How to keep events in local cache up to date?

 The [events.get API method](/reference/#get-events) offers the `modifiedSince` and `includeDeletions` parameters to synchronize a set of events.
+As the default parameters return the last 20 events, we should perform synchronization on a time range, which can be very big if needed.

 1. Initialize your events cache with an `events.get` call and a time range with `fromTime` and `toTime`.
 2. When you receive the events, loop into them to find the latest `event.modified` value.